 Miriam Shames earned a BA in Literature from Yale University and a Masters degree in Cello Performance from Juilliard.
 After Juilliard, she spent 12 years in arts administration, as a classical music publicist for Shuman Associates and Young Concert Artists, and then for five years as Executive Director of the Piatigorsky Foundation, a non-profit organization that makes live classical performances part of everyday life for underserved communities.
 She moved to Seattle in 2000 with plans to return to the cello full-time, with the German instrument she had played since age 11.
 As it became clear that she needed a better instrument, a good friend introduced her to Ray Carlsen, and she soon had a cello on loan that sounded beautiful.
 Over the next few months, Miriam learned more about Dr. Carlsen’s Foundation and offered to help, using the experience she had gained back in Manhattan.
-For the past 12 years, Miriam has worked with Dr. Carlsen and the Carlsen Cello Foundation, writing newsletters, brainstorming, doing whatever there was time for in between her own teaching and performing.
-The two now plan to work in tandem through this transition, as Miriam accepts more of the day-to-day work of the Foundation and grows into her role as director.
+Since 2013, Miriam has been director of the Foundation, working with Dr. Carlsen to expand the number of cellos available and to make the organization self-sustaining for many decades to come.